sidmocodes/sidmocodes.github.io/README.md

 Awesome!
 Feel free to make it your own!
 Just check out our detailed [CONTRIBUTE.md](https://github.com/sidmocodes/sidmocodes.github.io/blob/main/CONTRIBUTE.md) guidelines to get started.
 You can fork the project, modify it, and make it resonate with your personal brand.
 Just remember to give it your own unique spin! 🌀

+If you wish to fork it, make sure that you change the repo name to <your_github_handle>.github.io

 ## Wanna Contribute? 🤝

 Yes, you read that right!
 This project is open to all.
 If you've got ideas for improvements or new features, we'd love to hear them.
 Just make sure to follow our [contribution guidelines](CONTRIBUTE.md) to get started. 🙌